-When you are a landscaping business, the industry can be a crowded one regardless of the local area.
-Because of this fact, your business needs to find a way to attract the attention of your audience and make your business stand out from the rest on the market.
+When you are a landscaping business, the industry can be crowded regardless of the local area.
+Because of this, your business needs to find a way to attract your audience’s attention and make your business stand out from the rest of the market.

 But how can you create the right ads for your landscaping company to truly stand out in the crowded marketplace of the industry and Facebook in general?
-This is a comprehensive guide that you will need to follow when creating your next set of ads to run on Facebook.
+This is a comprehensive guide you must follow when creating your next set of landscaping ads to run on Facebook.

-Not all ads are created equally and this is the case for Facebook.
+Not all ads are created equally, which is the case for Facebook.
 As a matter of fact, Facebook runs seven different ad formats that you will need to choose from:

 - Single Image

 The ad you choose will depend on your ad campaign’s objectives.
 Posting your ads on Facebook can include things like generating brand awareness, website traffic, or just developing engaging content that your audience clamors for.